neko-meta/r-project/README.md

 To set the environment variables, you need to copy the [`.env.example`](./.env.example) file and create a `.env` file based on it.

 Note: A `.env` file has been excluded from Git management by a [`.gitignore`](./.gitignore) file in advance.

-### Sharing the renv package cache between projects

-By default, [renv's package cache](https://rstudio.github.io/renv/articles/renv.html#cache-1) is located in [`dev/renv/cache/`](./dev/renv/cache).
-However, this package cache is used on a project-specific basis, so saved package files are not reused in another project.

-To reuse downloaded packages in other projects, create one renv package cache directory on your machine that is universal between projects.

-Once the universal package cache is created, specify its path in the environment variable `RENV_PATHS_CACHE_HOST` in the `.env` file.

 ### Sharing settings between projects via universal dotfiles